 Table of ContentsShow

-The Intel Core series is a series of mainstream desktop and laptop CPUs that goes all the way back to the mid-2000s when the original Intel Core Solo and Intel Core Duo processors were released.
-A few years later in 2008, Intel rebranded them and divided them according to their performance and pricing as follows:
+The Intel Core series is a series of mainstream desktop and laptop CPUs that goes back to the mid-2000s when the original Intel Core Solo and Intel Core Duo processors were released.
+A few years later, in 2008, Intel rebranded them and divided them according to their performance and pricing as follows:

 - Intel Core i3 – budget/low-end

 - Intel Core i5 – mid-range